 When photo editor have downloaded the catalog file, the first task is to organize the images.
 Editor will only need to edit about 50% of the images and the first step is to determine and mark Green the images that will be edited.Images chosen should be the best example of a series of images or unique images with only one example. (e.g. Photographer takes 4 pictures of the bride and groom in one pose.
 The editor chooses 1 to mark as Approved.)
 These images should also be the best images from the day.
-Please make sure the Editor takes the time with this process and confirms that Editor is editing the best available photos with a full representation of what the photographer captured.While doing this review, Editor should also mark images that should not be released to the client as Red.
+Please make sure Editor takes the time with this process and confirm that Editor is editing the best available photos with a full representation of what the photographer captured.While doing this review, Editor should also mark images that should not be released to the client as Red.
 We call these images DNR or Do Not Release and they consist of blurry photos, images too overexposed to edit, misfires, photos with other photographers or the videographer in the frame, corrupt images, etc. These are obvious photographer mistakes that are unsavable with editing.